The American Public

 - Assistance in navigating the health services system and in coordinating care

-- Advocating for the individuals and communities within the health service system
+- Advocating for individuals and communities within the health and social service system

 - Basic health screening tests